 To mitigate risks, providers must ensure at minimum:

-— storage of biometric templates in strongly encrypted form, preferably as non‑reversible templates rather than raw images;
+- storage of biometric templates or result values in strongly encrypted form, with minimal retention of sensitive data;

 - strict access control, logging, and regular security audits;